azmaktr/ConvoMVC/README.md

 - Implement Exponential BackOff for Fetch Service.
 - Implement API throttle for Fetch Service if there is an API limit.
 - Refactor Code where todo commented.
+- Implement Dependency injection for Views, Controllers, and Models.